 When Hofmann was playing he stuck me as a smart engineer sitting at the console of a miraculous machine, regulating its workings with a great calm and precision.

-There’s no doubt that people from the music scene held the famous pianist’s skill in technology in high regard.
+There’s no doubt that people from the music scene held the famous pianist’s technological skills in high regard.
 They described it with respect, not questioning their colleague’s accomplishments.
 It seems, however, that they praised this area of Hofmann’s activity more often than his artistic exploits.
 Arthur Rubinstein noted:

 He was famous for his mechanical skills; regarding the piano, he was mainly interested in possible adaptations of the construction that would affect the height of the keys, string tension or the sound holes.